Despotism

-Colloquially, the word despot applies pejoratively to those who use their power and authority to oppress their populace, subjects, or subordinates.
+Colloquially, the word despot applies pejoratively to those who use their power and authority arbitrarily to oppress their populace or subordinates.
 More specifically, the term often applies to a head of state or government.
 In this sense, it is similar to the pejorative connotations that are associated with the terms tyrant and dictator.

+Despot has also been a royal title assumed by various leaders historically.